-It wasn’t until “Pitch Perfect” that anyone knew this actress could sing, and she’s set to really off her pipes in the upcoming movie musical “Into the Woods.”
-Here she is without any accompaniment, and she sounds fantastic.
+It wasn’t until Pitch Perfect that anyone knew this actress could sing, but here she is without any accompaniment, and she sounds fantastic.

-Sure, she sang in the movie “Country Strong,” but Gwynnie also has some excellent pop chops, as evidenced by her cover of Pharrell‘s “Happy” on “Glee.”
+Sure, she sang in the movie Country Strong, but Gwynnie also has some excellent pop chops, as evidenced by her cover of Pharrell‘s “Happy” on Glee.

 Whoa!
 Did you know this actress also fronts a band called Toni Collette & the Finish?
 And she’s really, really good.

-Another reasons why Colbert is downright awesome: The political satirist and TV host happens to be a huge Steven Sondheim fan, and was cast as Harry in the 2011 New York Philharmonic production of Sondheim’s classic musical “Company” alongside Neil Patrick Harris and Patti LuPone.
+Another reason why Colbert is downright awesome: The political satirist and TV host happens to be a huge Steven Sondheim fan and was cast as Harry in the 2011 New York Philharmonic production of Sondheim’s classic musical Company alongside Neil Patrick Harris and Patti LuPone.

-The “Sons of Anarchy” actress—also known to some as Peg Bundy from “Married With Children”—got her start in the ’70s singing backup vocals for the likes of Bob Dylan, Bette Midler, and Tanya Tucker, and has released two of her own albums.
+The Sons of Anarchy actress—also known to some as Peg Bundy from Married with Children—got her start in the ’70s singing backup vocals for the likes of Bob Dylan, Bette Midler, and Tanya Tucker and has released two of her own albums.

-Evan Rachel Wood
+17. Evan Rachel Wood

 Whoa!
-Wood sounds killer during a performance of the 4 Non Blondes’ ’90s hit “What’s Up” at the “Ides of March” after party.
+Wood sounds killer during a performance of the 4 Non Blondes’ ’90s hit “What’s Up” at the Ides of March afterparty.

-Jennifer Love Hewitt
+19. Jennifer Love Hewitt

 After becoming a teen sensation in the ’90s, Hewitt dabbled in singing and songwriting.
 While her original music never caught on, there’s no denying she can sing well.

-Joseph Gordon Levitt
+20. Joseph Gordon Levitt

 This indie actor has teamed up with Zooey Deschanel on a few cute songs, but this duet with Lady Gaga shows he’s got some range.

-The soprano voice she used while playing Cosette in “Les Miserables” didn’t get amazing reviews—the part is really suited to a trained opera singer—but her cover o Sam the Sham and the Pharaohs’ moody 1966 hit “Li’l Red Riding Hood” is quiet perfection.
+The soprano voice she used while playing Cosette in Les Miserables didn’t get amazing reviews—the part is really suited to a trained opera singer—but her cover of Sam the Sham and the Pharaohs’ moody 1966 hit “Li’l Red Riding Hood” is quiet perfection.

-The “Gossip Girl” alum has a gorgeous Jewel-esque voice, but you’d never know it from her cheesy appearance on Cobra Starship’s 2009 song “Good Girl Go Bad.”
+The Gossip Girl alum has a gorgeous Jewel-esque voice, but you’d never know it from her cheesy appearance on Cobra Starship’s 2009 song “Good Girls Go Bad.”
 In 2012, she embarked on a mini tour with folk band Check in the Dark, with whom she had been working with since 2010.
 Listen to her amazing performances of “Heart Strings” and “Entitled” above.

-Pine is set to appear in the musical movie “Into the Woods” for a reason: He has a surprisingly good voice.
-Here, he sings for Jimmy Kimmel.
+Pine slayed in the movie version of Into the Woods for a reason: He has a surprisingly good voice.

-Did you know Digg’s started out on Broadway?
-Yup, he played Benny in the hit musical “Rent,” and reprised his role in the 2005 movie.
+Did you know Diggs started out on Broadway?
+Yup, he played Benny in the hit musical Rent and reprised his role in the 2005 movie.

 Who knew this model and actress is also an accomplished singer?

-There’s no denying Hudson is a better dancer than she is singer, but she certainly held her own alongside Lea Michele during her “Glee” stint.
+There’s no denying Hudson is a better dancer than she is singer, but she certainly held her own alongside Lea Michele during her Glee stint.

-The “Shameless” starlet is a classically trained opera singer, and starred in the big-screen version of “Phantom as the OPera” as Christine.
-Here, she sings an aria for Conan O’Brien and it’s amazing.
+The Shameless starlet is a classically trained opera singer and starred in the big-screen version of Phantom of the Opera as Christine.
+Here, she sings an aria for Conan O’Brien, and it’s amazing.

 28. Jada Pinkett Smith

-The former “Gossip Girl” star has a band called the Pretty Reckless, but it never got a lot of credit, thanks to Taylor’s heavy makeup-slash-ripped clothes schtick.
+The former Gossip Girl star has a band called the Pretty Reckless, but it never got a lot of credit, thanks to Taylor’s heavy-makeup-and-ripped-clothes schtick.
 However, when that’s taken away, there’s no denying she’s got a really solid rock voice.